apache/nuttx-apps/examples/README.txt

 ^^^^^^^^^^^^^^

   This is the mandatory, "Hello, World!!" example.
 It is little more than examples/null with a single printf statement.
-Again useful only for bringing up new NuttX architectures.
+Really useful only for bringing up new NuttX architectures.

-  NuttX configuration settings:

-    CONFIG_EXAMPLE_HELLOXX_NOSTATICCONST - Set if system does not support static constructors.
-    CONFIG_EXAMPLE_HELLOXX_NOSTACKCONST - Set if the systgem does not support constructionof objects on the stack.

 examples/helloxx
 ^^^^^^^^^^^^^^^^

   This is C++ version of the "Hello, World!!" example.
-It is intended only to verify that the C++ compiler is function, that basic C++ library suupport is available, and that class are instantiated correctly.
+It is intended only to verify that the C++ compiler is functional, that basic C++ library suupport is available, and that class are instantiated correctly.

+  NuttX configuration settings:

+    CONFIG_EXAMPLES_HELLOXX_BUILTIN -- Build the helloxx example as a "built-in"  that can be executed from the NSH command line.
+    CONFIG_EXAMPLE_HELLOXX_NOSTATICCONST - Set if system does not support static constructors.
+    CONFIG_EXAMPLE_HELLOXX_NOSTACKCONST - Set if the system does not support construction of objects on the stack.

+  Also needed:

+    CONFIG_HAVE_CXX=y

+  And you may have to tinker with the following to get libxx to compile
+  properly:

+    CONFIG_CXX_NEWLONG=y or =n

+  The argument of the 'new' operators should take a type of size_t.
+But size_t has an unknown underlying.
+In the nuttx sys/types.h header file, size_t is typed as uint32_t (which is determined by architecture-specific logic).
+  But the C++ compiler may believe that size_t is of a different type resulting in compilation errors in the operator.
+Using the underlying integer type Instead of size_t seems to resolve the compilation issues.

 examples/hidkbd
 ^^^^^^^^^^^^^^^^